lognog2/Maze-Search/README.md

   - The previous space is marked with an arrow in the direction the path goes.
   - If the program reaches a dead end, it marks the space with an X and backtracks through the stack until another opening is found.
   - This process repeats until the goal is reached or the maze is declared unsolvable.

-  ## Future ideas
+*Future ideas*
+-
 - random maze generator
 - custom maze maker built-in